 It's all about the taste.
 Experiment.
 (What's the worst that can happen?
 You get to eat your experiments!)
 You'll discover which fruits and vegetables go well together (hint: look for flavors and textures which complement each other).

-We hope these tips will help you to make a perfect smoothie every time.
+We hope these tips have helped you understand how to make a smoothie perfect, every time.
 Now how about browsing our delicious smoothie recipes for ideas or finding a perfect smoothie blender for you?
 Or see our frequently asked questions about smoothies.